 The Capstone Project

 Four students joined the team – Elena Yao, studying a Bachelor of IT, James Campbell who holds a Biology degree and was completing a Bachelor of Computer Science, plus Cameron Nichols and Daniel Vassilev, also finishing Computer Science degrees.
-Working on AgriWebb’s biosecurity function provided the perfect real world application for the students.
+Working on AgriWebb’s biosecurity function provided the perfect real-world application for the students.

-Agriculture presents a large issue with growing populations and its impact upon the environment.
+Agriculture presents a large issue with growing populations and its’ impact on the environment.
 With an industry so vital to our lives, I wanted to contribute to it, says Elena.
 “When we first came in, the team gave us some insight into what they were hoping to achieve.
 One particular statistic stuck with me: It is estimated by the industry that between 10 and 15 million lambs die within the first 48 hours of life in Australia annually.
 This revealed to me the huge potential the industry has to progress and adapt, and I really wanted to be a part of that.”

-Understanding the Importance of Biosecurity
+Understanding the importance of biosecurity

 The first part of the project was understanding the importance of biosecurity plans for the Australian agricultural industry.
 It isn’t just about keeping the farm itself safe but also the wider consumer market and the Australian economy.
 Agriculture in Australia makes up 12% of the GDP, so any issues will affect the economy as a whole.